 Duration: 4 weeks

-Course Location: Strong Memorial Hospital, Rochester General Hospital
+Course Location: Golisano Children's Hospital at URMC, Rochester General Hospital

 Course Offered: Year Round

 Description: The pediatric sub-internship is a broadly based experience, which allows students to assume primary responsibility for patients under the direct supervision of second- or third-year residents and attendings.
-Sub-interns are assigned to any one of the primary ward teams at Golisano Children's Hospital (4-1600 Infant, Toddler and Pre-School Age; 4-1400 Adolescent; 4-3600 School Age; Hematology-Oncology; Pediatric Intensive Care Unit; and Neonatal Intensive Care Unit) or Rochester General Hospital (B7 Children's Unit).
+Sub-interns are assigned to any one of the primary ward teams at Golisano Children's Hospital (Various inpatient units: infant, toddler and pre-school age; school age; adolescent; hematology/oncology; Pediatric Intensive Care Unit; and Neonatal Intensive Care Unit) or Rochester General Hospital (B7 Children's Unit).

-Understanding the influence of family, community and society on the pediatric patient during health and disease
+- Understand the influence of family, community and society on the pediatric patient during health and disease.

-Understanding the importance of and strategies for health promotion and disease prevention
+- Understand the importance of and strategies for health promotion and disease prevention.

-Exposure to the varied aspects of pediatric practice to assist in career selection
+- Be exposed to the varied aspects of pediatric practice to assist in career selection.